simeydotme/hover-tilt/README.md

 # Run dev server for packages only (library)
 pnpm dev

-# Run dev servers for all packages and apps (library, docs, storybook)
+# Run dev servers for all packages and apps (library, docs)
 pnpm dev:all
 ```